kingcars/mxr-stack-workshop/README.md

 });
 ```

+You may notice that actions take two parameters.
+The first one is called `context`, which is a reference to the machine's own data store.
+We won't be using `context` in this workshop, so we're just replacing it with `_` for simplicity's sake.
+The second parameter is called `event` which will include any data passed from the event that has been fired.
+For an `onDone` event from a `Promise`, `event` will include the data that was sent to the `resolve` callback in the `Promise`, as we will see here with `event.data`.

 Now that we have the machine laid out, let's get it ready to test.
-First, we'll be using `xState`'s interpreter to start the machine, track transitions and send events to the machine.
+First, we'll be using `xState`'s [interpreter](https://xstate.js.org/docs/guides/interpretation.html#interpreting-machines) to start the machine, track transitions and send events to the machine.
 This code will be at the bottom of `home.machine.js`.

 ```javascript
 const homeMachineService = interpret(homeMachine);